assemble/assemble/docs/content/api/collection.view.md

 ---
-title: app.view
+title: collection.view
 collection: docs
 category: api
 description: >
-  This document describes the `app.view` method.
+  This document describes the `collection.view` method.
 ---

 All view collections expose a `.view` method that can be used for creating an un-cached [view](View.md).
 In other words, a view that will not be added to the collection.